Fatal explosion, fire in El Dorado

-One person has died in an explosion and fire at a shed in El Dorado on Thursday.
+EL DORADO, Kan.
+(KSNW) – One person is dead after an explosion and fire at a shed in El Dorado on Thursday.

 One person was found badly burned and pronounced dead.
 Haag says in addition to the loss of life, putting out the fire was difficult.

-Fire investigators believe there were propane cans inside the large, outbuilding shop in the 33-hundred block of Towanda road in El Dorado.
+Fire investigators believe there were propane cans inside the large, outbuilding shop in the 3300 block of Towanda road in El Dorado.

 No damage estimate was immediately available.
 The person who died has not yet been identified.